 Physical and political geography of Central and South Asia

 On a physical map of the world, use cardinal directions, map scales, key/legend, and title to locate Central and South Asia.
-On a topographic map of Central and South Asia locate important physical features of the region (e.g. the Indian Ocean, the Arabian Sea, the Bay of Bengal, the Ganges River, the Indo-Gangetic Plain, the Northern Mountains, the Deccan Plateau, the Himalayan Mountains, and the Steppes).
-Use other kinds of maps (e.g., landform, population, climate) to determine the characteristics of this region.
+On a topographic map of Central and South Asia locate important physical features of the region (e.g. the Indian Ocean, the Arabian Sea, the Bay of Bengal, the Ganges River, the Indo-Gangetic Plain, the Northern Mountains, the Khyber Pass, the Deccan Plateau, the Himalayan Mountains, and the Steppes).
+Use other kinds of maps (e.g., landform, population, climate) to determine important characteristics of this region.

-On a political map of the world, locate the current countries and major cities of the region.
-Locate the absolute and relative location of countries that make up the region.
+On a political map of the region, demonstrate map reading skills to distinguish countries, capitals, and other cities and to describe their absolute location (using latitude and longitude coordinates) and relative location (relationship to other countries, cities, or bodies of water); use knowledge of maps to complement information gained from text about a city, country or region.

-Explain how major physical characteristics, climate and natural resources in this region have influenced settlement, population size, and the economies of the countries.
+Explain how absolute and relative locations, major physical characteristics, climate and natural resources in this region have influenced settlement patterns, population size, and economies of the countries.

-Select a country in the region; research and report on a current issue in that country related to cultural, religious, social, political, economic, or environmental conditions; use primary and secondary sources such as geographic and demographic databases, news articles, editorials, photographs, videos, maps, or artifacts to add interest, illustrate ideas, and support arguments.

 Early Indian and Central Asian civilizations, religions, and cultures

-Supporting question: What was the most significant contribution of early civilizations in India and Central Asia to mathematics, science, and technology in the modern world?
+Supporting question: What was the most significant contribution of early societies in India and Central Asia to mathematics, science, the arts, and technology in the modern world?

-Explain the importance of the characteristics of complex societies, as identified by historians and archaeologists.

-the presence of geographic boundaries and political institutions

-an economy that produces food surpluses

-a concentration of population in distinct areas or cities

-the existence of social classes

-developed systems of religion and learning

-achievements in art, architecture and technology

-a system of record keeping

-Explain the ways in which early Indian and Central Asian societies interacted with other regions of Asia (e.g., by conquest, trade, colonization, religion, language, and culture).
+Explain the ways in which early Indian and Central Asian societies interacted with East African, Western Asian, and European societies (e.g., by conquest, trade, colonization, diffusion of religion, language, and culture).

-Clarification statement: Standard 5 is repeated from grade 6 to support student learning throughout the two-year sequence of world geography and history.

-Describe important economic, political, and religious developments in Indian and Central Asian history and evaluate the ways in which they conform to or differ from civilizations in other regions of the world.
+Describe important economic, political, and religious developments in Indian and Central Asian history and evaluate the ways in which they conform to or differ from developments in societies in other regions of the world.